Zero Project: History

 Zero Project is an initiative of the Essl Foundation (Essl Foundation MGE gemeinnützige Privatstiftung).
 The Essl Foundation was established by Martin and Gerda Essl and their children in order to support social innovations and scientific research.
 The purpose of the Essl Foundation is to support people in need, to increase the public awareness of this support.
-To this end, the Zero Project researches, selects, and shares broadly solutions towards supporting persons with disabiltiies.
+To this end, the Zero Project researches, selects, and shares broadly solutions towards supporting persons with disabilities.

 In 2009, the Essl Foundation began researching how to measure the implementation of the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD), which was ratified by Austria in 2008.
 They published a report, ESSL SOCIAL INDEX PILOT STUDY 2010, in 2010.

 Following this, in 2011 the Essl Foundation formally renamed this initiative "the Zero Project: for a world without barriers".
 The first Zero Project Report was published on December 3, 2011, the International Day of Persons with Disabilities.

-In 2012, Zero Project organized the first annual conference in Vienna, Austria, to further share Zero Project research with persons with disabilities, practitioners, and disability experts.It was held at the Palais Niederösterreich, on January 22-23, 2012, hosting over 200 participants from more than 30 countries.
+In 2012, Zero Project organized the first annual conference in Vienna, Austria, to further share Zero Project research with persons with disabilities, practitioners, and disability experts.It was held at the Palais Niederösterreich, on January 22–23, 2012, hosting over 200 participants from more than 30 countries.
 The Zero Project Conference 2013 continued to grow, with more than 250 experts and persons with lived experience participating.

 In 2013, Zero Project presented research at a side event of a session of the United Nations Human Rights Council in Geneva, Switzerland.
-The research presented focused directly on the employment issues addresed in the UN Convention on the Rights of Persons with Disabilities (UN CRPD).
+The research presented focused directly on the employment issues addressed in the UN Convention on the Rights of Persons with Disabilities (UN CRPD).
 This marked the beginning of a cooperative relationship with the United Nations and Zero Project.